alseekford/alseekford/README.md

 # Hi there, I'm Anne Louise! 👋

-- 📚 I'm currently a student at the University of Virginia School of Data Science pursuing a MS in Data Science
+- 👩🏽‍💻 Data Scientist
-- 👩🏽‍🎓 I'm a proud William & Mary alumni
+- 👩🏽‍🎓 I'm a proud William & Mary and UVA alumni
-- 👩🏽‍💻 I'm a curious girl, avid puzzle solver
+- 🧩 I'm a curious girl, avid puzzle solver
 - 👏🏼 I'm an independent thinker, yet thrive in teamwork settings - feel free to reach out to collaborate on a project!
 - 💬 Ask me about an accomplishment I'm most proud of!
 (Or, anything!)